codesqueak/rpimeetsaws/rpi/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- 76 --
 ```

+Note: If the command is not present, install using `sudo apt-get install i2c-tools`

 The required connections for the sensor module to I2C are:

 | Module PCB | Usage | GPIO Header |